bbennett905/GLRenderer/README.md

 * Ensure that everything is being properly destroyed (hint: its not)

 * Create more primitives (possibly generating vertices & indices)

-* Switch from GLFW to SDL for window management

 * Load materials/scenes from file